Attitudes And Dispositions Toward Socializing That Are Easier Said Than Done

-Another 'single key' disposition.
-The thinking goes that if you genuinely liked other people then you'd naturally perform the behaviors that allow you to make friends and cause people to like you in turn.
+Another supposed "single key" disposition.
+The thinking goes that if you genuinely liked other people then you'd naturally do the things that allowed you to make friends and cause everyone to like you in turn.
 Reasonable enough, but easier to say then actually do.
-If you're a more reserved, choosy type of person at this moment, there's no button you can push in your brain that will instantly make you feel warm and loving towards everyone you meet.
-Maybe you can get yourself to think this way for a few days, but after that you'll revert to your default settings.
+If you're a more reserved, choosy type of person at this moment, there's no button you can push in your brain that will instantly make you feel warm and loving toward everyone you meet.
+Maybe you can get yourself to think this way for a few days, but after that you'll revert to your default setting.
 Over time this mindset can be cultivated, but it involves interacting with lots of people and coming to appreciate their qualities firsthand.
 Even then, you may never totally overcome your inborn tendencies.

 "Be truly interested in other people"

 I think this one is a little easier to achieve than the others, but it's still not an overnight fix.
-One thing is to more quickly try to dig up what makes other people interesting.
-Another time-honored piece of advice is to be familiar with a decent range of topics.
+One suggestion is to more quickly try to dig up what makes other people interesting.
+Another time honored tip is to be familiar with a decent range of topics.
 That way when you meet someone new you'll have an easier time hitting on something you both can talk about and can relate to each other over.
-It's much easier to be interested in people under those circumstances.
+It's much easier to be drawn to people under those circumstances.

 "Don't be outcome dependent"

 The idea behind not being outcome dependent is that we feel nervous or pressured in certain social situations because we're emotionally invested in having our interactions go a certain way.
 People will tell you not to stress about attaining any particular outcome, and instead to just socialize with people for its own sake and see where things go.
 If you end up having a nice conversation, great, but if not, that's okay too.
 The catch is deep down we know if we still care about reaching a particular outcome.
-A student during her first week of university can try to tell herself she's just going to chat to random people at see what happens, but on another level she's fully aware she wants to make friends and have people like her, which may understandably make her anxious.
+A student during her first week of university can try to tell herself she's just going to chat to random people, have fun in the moment, and see what happens, but on another level she's fully aware she wants to make friends and be liked, which may understandably make her anxious.

 "Don't be afraid to talk in front of a group because nothing will likely happen."
 "Don't be shy because people aren't really out to judge you."
 "Don't be afraid to invite that person out because your fear is caused by a cognitive distortion."
 Just because you intellectually realize that your behaviors are illogical, it doesn't mean you can always easily change them.
 Fear and anxiety aren't rational.
-They respond poorly to logical arguments.Also, as I've mentioned in other articles, gaining insight into how your problems work can be very useful, but it won't magically fix anything overnight, and can sometimes cause a deceptive charged up feeling that ultimately doesn't amount to a whole lot.
+They aren't always swayed by logical arguments.Also, as I've mentioned in other articles, gaining insight into how your problems work can be very useful, but it won't magically fix anything overnight, and can sometimes cause a deceptive charged up feeling that ultimately doesn't amount to a whole lot.

 Most advice if you think about it

 Really, most advice is easier said than done.
-It's one thing to read something.
+It's one thing to read or hear something.
 It's another to apply it.
-I think sometimes people have this unrealistic expectation of some advice where they think all they have to do is read it and they'll instantly be changed.
+I think sometimes people have this unrealistic expectation of some advice where they think all they have to do is learn it and they'll instantly be changed.
 Most advice isn't like that.
-You've got to take what you've read and try it out and take the time to get the hang of it in real life.
+You've got to take what you've read, try it out, and take the time to get the hang of it in real life.

-And that's that.
 Overall, don't feel bad if you get advice like this and it doesn't work for you.
-There's no reason to think it should transform you overnight, or that there's something wrong with you if you can't follow it.
+There's no reason to think it should transform you overnight, or that there's something wrong with you if that doesn't happen.